kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

 _ui/sidebar.cljs_

-1. Function for sorting notes with the newest at the top.
+1. Function for sorting notes with the newest at the top
-2. Define the notes list as a reaction over the raw data.
+2. Define the notes list as a reaction over the raw data
+3. Request notes when the component mounts

-For the notes list, we want to display the newest notes first, but our application state only has the notes in a map, where there is no ordering.
-In order to get the sorted list, we create a reaction that will be recomputed only when the underlying notes data changes.
+For the notes list, we want to display the newest notes first, but our application state only has the notes in a map, where no order is defined.
+In order to get the sorted list, we can create a reaction that is recomputed only when the underlying notes data changes.
 Recall the analogy of spreadsheet cells where reactions are like the formulas that connect the cells.
 The one piece that we are missing is the `link` component, so let's add that now.

 ```clojure
 (ns notes.ui.common